 Frederick Beard was born in Manchester on April 6, 1890.
-His father, James Hogg Beard, was a Chemist and Druggist (a pharmacist).
+His father, James Hogg Beard, was a Master Chemist and Druggist (a pharmacist).
 Frederick was the youngest of 3 boys and he also had a younger sister, Lucy.
-His father, James Hogg Beard, died in 1910 and by 1911 he was living in Marple with his mother, Jessie Ellen Beard (ne Wraight), his brother Edward, his sister Lucy his aunt and a domestic servant.
-He was employed as a foreign correspondent for a metal and hardware merchant.
+His father, James Hogg Beard, died in 1910 and by 1911 he was living in Marple with his mother, Jessie Ellen Beard (née Wraight), his brother Edward, his sister Lucy his aunt and a domestic servant.
+Educated at Manchester Grammar School, by 1911 he was employed as an export manager for a metal and hardware merchant.

-He was commissioned from the 6th Manchesters as a Second Lieutenant in the 9th Battalion Manchester Regiment (Territorial Force) on March 11, 1915.
+He joined the 6th Battalion Manchester Regiment as a Private (#3057) on October 5, 1914 and was commissioned as a Second Lieutenant in the 9th Battalion Manchester Regiment (Territorial Force) on March 11, 1915.
 He joined the 2/9th Battalion in training at Southport and moved with them to Pease Pottage in June 1915.
 On October 13, 1915 he embarked on His Majesty’s Transport Ship Scotian at Devonport for Gallipoli with 10 other Officers, arriving at Mudros on October 24th and joined the Battalion on Cape Helles on October 26, 1915.

 He survived Gallipoli unscathed and sailed with the Battalion to Egypt, arriving on January 18, 1916.
 On October 4, 1916 he was awarded 45 days home leave in the UK returning to Egypt in November.
 He sailed with the Battalion to France, arriving on March 11, 1917.